mhmdnasr98/Helm-WebApp/README.md

 ```

-# Follow along with the video
+# Follow this steps
-- Create the files per the video, copying and pasting from templates-original
+- copying and pasting from templates-original
 - you can also use the files in the solution folder

 # Install the first one